Dairy barn with solar panels

 Other renewable energy projects

-Apart from generating renewable biofuels, more and more farmers are also taking advantage of these other sources of green energy.
+Apart from generating renewable biofuels, more and more farmers are also taking advantage of other sources of green energy.

 Solar power